Sir William Johnson, 1st Baronet: King George's War

 In 1744, the War of the Austrian Succession spread to colonial America, where it was known as King George's War.
-Because of his close relationship with the Mohawk, in 1746 Johnson was appointed by the British colonial government as New York's agent to the Iroquois, replacing the Albany-based Indian commissioners.
+Because of his close relationship with the Mohawk, in 1746 Johnson was appointed by the British colonial government as New York's sole agent to the Iroquois, replacing the ineffective Albany-based Indian commissioners.

 The newly created "Colonel of the Warriors of the Six Nations" was instructed to enlist and equip colonists and Indians for a campaign against the French.
 Recruiting Iroquois warriors was difficult: ever since the so-called Grand Settlement of 1701, the Iroquois nations had maintained a policy of neutrality in colonial wars between France and Great Britain.
 Working with the Mohawk chief Hendrick Theyanoguin, Johnson recruited Mohawk warriors to fight on the side of the British.

 Johnson organized small raiding parties, which were sent against the settlements of the French and their Indian allies.
 In accordance with New York's Scalp Act of 1747, Johnson paid bounties for scalps, although he realized this encouraged the scalping of non-combatants of all ages and both sexes.
 In June 1748, Johnson was appointed as "Colonel of the New York levies", a position that gave him additional responsibility for the colonial militias at Albany.
 In July 1748, word was received of a peace settlement.
 The Mohawk had suffered heavy casualties in the war, which lessened Johnson's prestige among them for a while.